Mohib9/Coursera-Project-3/README.md

 It contains the following files:

-**1. CodeBook.md :** it describes the procedure alongwith the variables that I utilized to carry out the analysis.
+**1. CodeBook.md :** It describes the procedure alongwith the variables that I utilized to carry out the analysis.

 **2. run_analysis.R :** It is the code that I utilized to perform the analysis as required by the course project.
 It has the 5 following steps as stated in the requirement: